-As you begin your college search, one of the first decisions you need to make — and one that helps narrow your list — is what size college you want to attend.
-U.S. colleges offer many options, from small colleges with fewer than 1,000 students to large state universities with more than 35,000 students.
+As you begin your college search, one of the first decisions you must make─and one that helps narrow your list─is the size of college you prefer.
+U.S. colleges offer a wide range of options.
+You could choose a small college with fewer than 1,000 students or a large state university with more than 35,000 students.
 What's best for you depends a lot on your personality and academic goals.

 The Big College Experience

-Do you picture yourself at a Big Ten university that offers everything from televised sporting events to countless degree programs?
+Do you picture yourself at a university that offers everything from televised sporting events to countless degree programs?
 Are you itching to break free of the high school fishbowl and enjoy the anonymity that comes with being one of thousands of students?
-Then a big college might be a good fit for you.
+Then a large school might be a good fit for you.

 Here are some of the benefits associated with big colleges.
-Keep in mind, these may not be true of all of them:
+(Keep in mind that these may not be true of all these colleges.):

-- Wide range of academic choices and student activities
+- Wide range of academic choices, clubs, and extracurricular activities

 Things to Consider

-To succeed at a big college, it's best to go in knowing what subjects or general areas you're interested in pursuing.
-Students who do best at large colleges tend to be go-getters who are not afraid to speak up and take advantage of the many opportunities available.
+If you want to succeed at a big college, it's best to know what subjects or general areas you're interested in pursuing.
+Part of success in college is being involved in campus life and experiencing the many opportunities available.

 Introductory classes at a large college may contain hundreds of students.
 Some students find this environment exciting.
 Others feel overwhelmed.

-Another point: If you're attracted to a college because of its famous faculty, find out how many classes are actually taught by the professors, and not by their teaching assistants.
+Here’s another point to consider.
+If you're attracted to a college because of its famous faculty, find out how many classes are actually taught by renowned professors rather than their teaching assistants.

-Administrative red tape is also something to think about — large colleges tend to have a lot of it.
-For example, enrolling in a course that's not part of your major may require multiple signatures and approvals.
+Administrative red tape is something to think about, and large colleges tend to have a lot of it.
+For example, enrolling in a course that's not a requirement for your major may involve multiple signatures and approvals.

 The Small College Experience

 Do you enjoy personal attention from teachers and advisers?
 Then a small college may be just what you need.
-Some students find that a smaller setting is a better fit.
-Although there may be fewer facilities, there are also fewer students to compete with.
+Some students find that a smaller setting is a cozier and charming fit.

 - Small class sizes